ulbanata/MKS_Tries/README.md

 # Run

-Open `index.html` to run the autocomplet plugin.
+Open `index.html` to run the autocomplete plugin.

 # Tests